John Lewis Christmas Ad Campaign UK

 Did The Simpsons Predict the John Lewis Ad Theme?

-Back in 2011, the American cartoon series, The Simpsons, showed their pet dog, Santa's Little Helper, having fun on a trampoline.
+In 2011, the American cartoon series, The Simpsons, showed their pet dog, Santa's Little Helper, having fun on a trampoline.
 Could this have been the inspiration for the 2016 John Lewis Christmas campaign?
 I don’t know, your guess is as good as mine.
-Whatever the answer, enjoy the winter festive holiday season and the ad campaigns that have become an entertaining part of it.
+Whatever the answer, I hope you enjoy the winter festive holiday season and the ad campaigns that have become an entertaining part of it.